wendybovill/acme-flyfishers/README.md

 - DevTools in the browser and the console

-- Python documentation, Django documentation
+- Python documentation (Pep8), Django documentation

 [Back to Index](#index)